-Rachel Burkheimer, 18, was murdered by those she trusted.
+Rachel Burkheimer was 18 when she was murdered by those she trusted.
 Her family had reported her missing on September 27, 2002, in Snohomish County, near Everett, Washington.
 The day of her disappearance she had told her family she was driving a friend to the airport and never returned home.

 Her body was found in early October 2002.
 Two men were quickly arrested, including Rachel’s boyfriend—more arrests would follow.

 A Bright Light

 Rachel was a beautiful young woman who was described as funny, giving, and a prankster.
 With a smile that could light up a room, she never forgot a birthday and randomly sent cards to her family and friends telling them she loved them.
 She was outgoing and made friends easily, even organizing a baby shower for a coworker who was only a casual acquaintance.